pixelate/jekyll-plastic/README.md

 doctoc README.md --title "# Table of Contents"
 ```

-# TODO
+# Roadmap

 * Background stretch images
-* Add instructions how to host on Heroku
-* Create default CSS theme
+* Default CSS theme
-* Option to host assets on CDN
+* Deploy to Heroku Button
+* GitHub pages support

+# License

+Plastic is licensed under the MIT License, see LICENSE for more information.